 Challenge #1: Organizational Culture

 DevOps practices require a shift in organizational thinking, which will require more effort than you might think.
 Everyone wants to save money and produce better outcomes faster.
-But that doesn’t mean they understand what DevOps actually does, or how it works.
+But that doesn’t mean they understand what DevOps does, or how it works.
 As a result, you will likely encounter resistance from unexpected places.

 DevOps represents a cultural shift in custom software development by creating a seamless workflow between software development and IT operations.
 But it’s highly like your teams aren’t used to working like that.
 Take time to outline DevOps practices and show how they will work in your organization.
 Make sure everyone understands the basic components of DevOps and what they will look like in their daily jobs.
 Also, focus on getting buy-in from your team before you get too far.